-Keeping with the established practice of closing the fall gallery schedule with a student juried exhibition, the Senior Studio Art class presented Revolution an exhibition of student works displayed in the Reynolds Gallery, November 11 - December 4, 2013.
+The Fall 2013 gallery schedule concluded with Revolution, a student juried exhibition presented by Senior Studio Art class.
+The exhibition of student works were on display in the Reynolds Gallery, November 11 - December 4, 2013.
 As in previous years, all students enrolled at Pacific were eligible to submit work for this juried exhibition.
 Both art majors and non-art majors were encouraged to visually interpret their personal definition of the theme and participate in this gallery event.

 From the student curators:

-Based on craftsmanship, completeness, originality and connection to the theme, Jurors Maurelle Bagus, Liliana Nunez, Makana Livermore and Morgan Andre chose the following award winners in three categories who will receive a cash award.
+Based on craftsmanship, completeness, originality and connection to the theme, Jurors Maurelle Bagus, Liliana Nunez, Makana Livermore and Morgan Andre chose the following cash award winners in three categories.
 The award for 2-Dimensional work, Independence by Evelyn Wong, 3-Dimensional award for World's Colliding, by Alexis Ortega and Lea Imutan and the video award to Sheng Moua for her video, Star.

 Alexis Ortega and Lea Imutan

 Metamorphosis: A Juried Student Art Exhibition

 Pacific seniors from Visual Arts Department, Studio Seminar class, juried and curated an exhibition of student works displayed in the Reynolds Gallery, November 26 - December 7, 2012.
 Using the themed title of Metamorphosis, all students enrolled at the University of the Pacific were eligible and encouraged to participate.
 The exhibition Metamorphosis was divided into three categories with an award given to the art and artist who best represented the theme per category.
 During the November 30th reception, the winners were announced.
 The artists won a cash award for their work.

 Berenice Calvario's As One was the winner of the two-dimensional work category.
 Berenice explains that in her piece: